 This 4-5 week seminar provides training on group therapy.
 The seminar will focus on practical issues, such as screening group members, being a co-leader, facilitating group processes, and learning about theory and effectiveness with clients.

 - Job Presentation Seminar

-In this Fall and Winter term seminar, interns present and discuss taped sections of client sessions to help prepare interns for how to discuss their clinical orientation and experience when on job interviews.
-The seminar is designed to further strengthen conceptualization and intervention skills and prepare interns for their upcoming career searches.
+In this Fall and Winter term seminar, interns discuss issues such as career goals, interviewing skills, negotiations, and other professional development issues related to job search.
 Job search information will be shared and additional support will be provided to help interns prepare vitaes and cover letters for various positions.
-Interns’ presentations will include a written summarization of their case that discusses the client’s background, problem history, therapeutic progress, goals of therapy, unique difficulties in working with their client, and a tentative DSM-5 diagnosis.
-Additionally, interns may have the opportunity to view the seminar leader and other clinical staffs’ work throughout the year as time allows.
+Additionally, interns may have the opportunity to view the seminar leader and other clinical staff work throughout the year as time allows.

 - Assessment and Treatment of Substance Abuse Seminar

 This 4.5 hour seminar module focuses on general models of assessment and treatment of substance abuse, including empirically-supported treatments.
 While some time is spent in didactic presentation of material, the majority of the seminar will revolve around discussion and presentation of clinical cases by the seminar leader and interns.
 In addition, interns will receive information about the UCTC substance abuse services.

 This 4.5 hour module focuses on general models of assessment and treatment of trauma, including empirically-supported treatments.
 While some time is spent in didactic presentation of material, the majority of the seminar will revolve around discussion and presentation of clinical cases by the seminar leader and interns.